 I also often ask twice myself if I think someone I know isn’t their usual self, even though I hold back on my own current issues.
 So let’s spread the message, it’s time to change how we engage with people, it’s time to talk, and time we all started to ask twice.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with asking twice and talking about mental health with friends and family in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.

 Lastly, if you’d like to support my blog then you can make a donation of any size below as well.
 Until next time,

 Unwanted Life readers.